Experiencing Teamlab Borderless Museum, Azabudai Hills, Tokyo

 Experience Digital Art at Teamlab Borderless Museum in Odaiba, Tokyo Japan, tips on visiting

-How to Buy Tickets to Teamlab Borderless Museum
+How to buy tickets to the Teamlab Borderless Museum

 There are two options to buy tickets for Teamlab Borderless Museum, at the door or online in advance.
 Buy tickets in advance because they may sell out, especially on Japanese holidays and weekends.

-To book online: Book Teamlab Borderless tickets on (1) the official Teamlab website, or (2) through GetYourGuide authorized seller.
-The prices for both outlets are the same, however the benefit for booking with GetYourGuide is that you don’t need to select a time to visit, just select the day.
-Buying tickets from the Teamlab Borderless website requires you to pick an entry date AND time!
+To book online: Book Teamlab Borderless tickets on (1) the official Teamlab website, or (2) through authorized seller Klook.
+The prices for both outlets are the same, however the benefit for booking with Klook is that you don’t need to deal with a clunky Japanese website which often rejects foreign credit cards.

 Experience Digital Art at Teamlab Borderless Museum in Odaiba, Tokyo Japan, tips on visiting